Loading...

 In this article you can learn more about how to effectively source control your Umbraco site.

 When you are running your site on Umbraco Cloud, source control is a part of the experience.
-Have a look at the and the information on for a steer on Source/Version Control good practices.
+Have a look at the 'Technical overview of an Umbraco Cloud Environment' and the information on 'Working with your Umbraco Cloud project' for a steer on Source/Version Control good practices.

 If you are hosting your Umbraco implementation outside of Umbraco Cloud, it's generally considered good practice to set up source/version control for your site implementation files.
 This is especially a good idea when you are working with a team as it can help you track changes and manage conflicts with other developer's work.

-So if you've made the decision to try to attempt to source/version control your Umbraco implementation work, perhaps setting up a - then a frequently asked question is:
+So if you've made the decision to try to attempt to source/version control your Umbraco implementation work, perhaps setting up a 'Git Repository' - then a frequently asked question is:

 There are lots of different possible variations within your working environment that will affect the best way to set up version control.
 It depends on whether you are: